n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 ## Get the Chat ID

 Use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node in your workflow to get a Chat ID.

-On successful execution, the Telegram Trigger node returns a Chat ID.
+This node can trigger on a number of events and returns a Chat ID on successful execution.

+## Send more than 30 messages per second

+The Telegram API has a [limitation](https://core.telegram.org/bots/faq#broadcasting-to-users){:target=_blank .external-link} of sending only 30 messages per second.
+Follow these steps to send more than 30 messages:

+1. **Loop Over Items node**: Use the [Loop Over Items](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/) node to get at most 30 chat IDs from your database.
+2. **Telegram node**: Connect the Telegram node with the Loop Over Items node.
+Use the **Expression Editor** to select the Chat IDs from the Loop Over Items node.
+3. **Code node**: Connect the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node with the Telegram node.
+Use the Code node to wait for a few seconds before fetching the next batch of chat IDs.
+Connect this node with the Loop Over Items node.

+You can also use this [workflow](https://n8n.io/workflows/772){:target=_blank .external-link}.